 SMART Goals Acronym

-Each letter in the SMART goals acronym stands for a word.
-While the exact words may vary, the intent is the same – to help you set better goals.
+The exact words in the SMART acronym may vary.
+But the intent is the same – to help you set better goals.

 When setting SMART fitness goals, the letters stand for Specific, Measured, Achievable, Relevant, and Timed.